Enhancing MR Image Segmentation with Realistic Adversarial Data Augmentation: Discussion

-To further enhance the effectiveness of the proposed method for medical image segmentation tasks, one can also consider integrating it with other advanced techniques to solve potential additional challenges.
-For example, medical image segmentation often suffers from marked class-imbalance (long-tail problem), which may skew the performance of the segmentation model.
+\revise{To further enhance the effectiveness of the proposed method for medical image segmentation tasks, one can also consider employing more advanced segmentation network architectures to increase its representation learning capacity for improved segmentation accuracy and integrating \advchain\ with other advanced techniques to solve potential additional challenges.} For example, medical image segmentation often suffers from marked class-imbalance (long-tail problem), which may skew the performance of the segmentation model.
 In this work, we applied weighted supervised loss, as a common practice.
 It is worthwhile to explore more advanced class-imbalance invariant techniques, e.g., suppressed consistency loss~\citep{Hyun_2020_ICML} for further improvements.
 On the other hand, medical images are typically grayscale images with poor image contrast where the anatomical structures may have very blurry contours.
 This increases the burden of producing reliable predictions (pseudo labels) on unlabeled images before applying perturbations for consistency regularization.
 To improve the reliability of pseudo labels, one can adopt an iterative training procedure, which distills previously learned knowledge into a neural network with equal or larger capacity to boost model performance on label estimation~\citep{Xie_2019_Arxiv_Noisy_Student,Zoph_2020_Arxiv_Rethinking_Pretraining}.
-Also, it is interesting to introduce a pseudo label assessment module to select high quality pseudo labels for more effective uncertainty-aware consistency regularization~\citep{Xia_2020_CV,Xia_2020_MedIA_Uncertainty,Liu_2021_Certainty,Wang_2021_MedIA_Self_paced}.
+Also, it is interesting to introduce a pseudo label assessment module to select high quality pseudo labels for more effective uncertainty-aware consistency regularization~\citep{Xia_2020_CV,Xia_2020_MedIA_Uncertainty,Liu_2021_Certainty,Wang_2021_MedIA_Self_paced,Yu_2019_MICCAI}.
 We will explore these extensions in future work.